DoubleDeez/MDFramework/README.md

 Only a single instance of a class can be registered for commands, this is because commands are invoked via their method name, which are the same for all instances of a class.

+To call a command on the server from the client, prefix the command with `ServerCommand`, for example `ServerCommand Disconnect`.

 ## Logging
 MDLog proivdes various levels of logging and allows you to have separate log levels of logging for console and file.
 Each category can be set independently.